Bury Grammar School has a structure which, we believe, represents the best of all worlds.

 Both single sex and coeducational

-We have a coeducational Kindergarten and Infant School, single sex Junior and Senior Schools and a coeducational Sixth Form.
+We have a coeducational Primary Division, single sex Senior Schools and a coeducational Sixth Form.
 This is a structure which allows pupils to develop into confident, happy learners in environments which are perfect for their age and conducive to a high quality education.